 There are plenty of options for dealing with your menopause symptoms.
 Hormonal therapy is one option however there are many other alternatives.
 If hormonal therapy isn’t for you, then you may want to look into alternative medicines or services.
 There are top pharmacies with Canadian drugs online that offer a variety of such medication.
-You could also see a doctor who specialises in menopause to explore what treatments are available however you should also explore naturopathy for alternative options.
+You could also see a doctor who specialises in menopause treatment to explore what treatments are available however you should also explore naturopathy for alternative options.

 Mistake #2: Giving up on sex

 The vaginal dryness and irritation that typically accompanies menopause can make you think twice about having sex when you’re nearing your 60s.
 After all, vaginal dryness can make sex less enjoyable and sometimes painful.
 Many avoid sex altogether because they believe they’re too old for it.

 Well guess what—research has shown that women in their 70s and even 80s reported enjoying sexual relations at least twice a month.
 In fact, sex can feel better during your senior years.
 The risk of becoming pregnant is no longer a problem.
 To get over the physical challenges that come with having sex in your middle years, you can use lubricants, practice yoga, or do pelvic floor exercises.